Skip to content

 Contributing

 Pull requests welcome.
 The repo is small and the conventions are explicit — this page is the short version.
+For the bigger picture — the three-layer model and the five places a skill must be cited — see Plugin architecture.

 Repo layout